 Initial actions include:

 Three environmental NGOs issue a Report Card on the progress of the new forest strategy.
+The BC government gets a failing grade.

 According to the Report Card: To date, the government has only deferred about 3,800 hectares from harvesting — less than 1% of the most at-risk old-growth.